The Program in Media Arts and Sciences (MAS) uses an online application.

 The MAS master of science degree requires a residency of two academic years.
 Students take five academic course subjects over two years, in addition to research work.

-MAS does not have a core curriculum.
-Coursework requirements depend on your research group.
+MAS does not have a core curriculum and coursework requirements depend on your research group.
+More information on degrees and course requirements can be found here.
 MIT's most current course catalogue is available online.

 The Media Lab does not offer tours.
 If you wish to visit, you should contact specific faculty members to make arrangements to meet with them and their graduate students.
 Research and contact information is available on our website.